 The game is also different from other shooters in that weapon upgrades only last for a limited amount of time.

 There are five types of weapons, the latter four of which are obtained by finding a power-up star and shooting it until it becomes a certain color:

 - Basic fire - player starts with and reverts to this after a power-up has been depleted

 - Auto-fire - obtained by collecting a blue star

 - Wide shot - obtained by collecting a yellow star

 - Rockets - obtained by collecting a red star

 - Sonic Pulse - obtained by collecting a green star

-In all versions except iOS, the game's music consists of shortened versions Commodore 64 game soundtracks taken from existing albums of Commodore 64 remixes from the C64Audio.com record label, which also hosts the official OST of the full-length tracks.
+In all versions except iOS, the game's music consists of shortened versions of remixes of Commodore 64 chiptunes (including games, loaders, and demos) from the record label C64Audio.com.

 - Level 1 - "Comic Bakery" by Martin Galway, performed by Tomas Danko from the CD "Back in Time 2"